brandon1024/node-skeleton/documents/environment-variables.md

 - HTTPS_CERT_PATH:
     Specify location of client certificate.
 Path must be relative to project working directory.
 Defaults to `config/cert/client-cert.pem`.
 - DB_HOST:
+    Specify host address of database.
+Defaults to `localhost`.
 - DB_USER:
+    Specify the database username.
+Defaults to `root`.
 - DB_PASS:
+    Specify the database password.
+Defaults to `password`.
+- ENFORCE_HTTPS:
+    Only allow secure connections to server using HTTPS.
+Defaults to `false`.
 - DEBUG:
     Specify console logging for debugging purposes for use in development.
 Should NOT be enabled in production environment.
 See [debug](https://www.npmjs.com/package/debug) for more configuration details.